jeog/TOSDataBridge/README.md

 > **IMPLEMENTATION NOTE:** We recently shifted from providing (low-level) constants via a C++ extension to having the setup.py script automatically pull constants and topic enum values from tos_databridge.h to generate _tosdb.py, all in pure python.
 This avoids a number of portability and build issues.

 tosdb/ is structured as a package with the bulk of its code in \__init__.py and \_win.py , the latter holding the non-portable parts that \__init__.py will import if it determines it's being run on a windows sytem.
 This structure allows you to simply import the package(*import tosdb*) or, if needed, extensions like intervalize.py(*from tosdb import intervalize*).
 Once imported you'll have to initialize it, which requires the path or general location of the underlying library it's going to load (the tos-databridge[].dll) or the root directory it's going to search in for the latest version.
-Please see the (currently somewhat outdated) tutorial in /docs for a walk-through with screen-shots.
+Please see tosdb/TUTORIAL.md for a walk-through with screen-shots.

 > **IMPORTANT:**  There is a minor issue with how python uses the underlying library to deallocate shared resources used by it and the Service.
 Generally calls like **`TOSDB_CloseBlock()`** and **`TOSDB_RemoveTopic()`** handle this on a case by case basis or the DLL's DllMain method attempts to close the necessary resources and signal the Service with the corresponding requests when the library is freed.